Seyyed Mohammad Ziaabadi: Death

-It was first speculated that Ziaabadi died of Coronavirus during the COVID-19 pandemic in Iran, however, it was actually due to coronary heart disease and his old age that led to his death.
+Ziaabadi died on 8 February 2021, aged 92 or 93; it was presumed he died of Coronavirus during the COVID-19 pandemic in Iran, however, it was actually due to coronary heart disease and his old age that led to his death.
 His death prompted many popular figures in Iran to send their condolences such as Hassan Rouhani and Ali Khamenei due to his popularity.
 Many attended his funeral, and he is buried in Shah Abdol-Azim Shrine.